 It also printed pamphlets, leaflets, posters, placards and other temperance materials.

 Printing just one of it’s magazines, the American Issue, during a single month consumed 950 pounds of ink and fifty tons of paper.

-The general manager of the Company was Ernest Cherrington.
+The head of the AIPC was Ernest Cherrington.
 He reported that if all the pages it printed over a twenty year period were placed end-to-end, they would circle the earth 80 times.

 The AIPC played a major role in advancing the prohibition movement.
 Of course, it publish an enormous quantity of temperance materials as well.